Brandon-Campanile/L2DBackup/README.md

-# Linlux to Dropbox Backup
+# Linux to Dropbox Backup
 Cron job for linux backup and encryption to Dropbox.